IVRL/DisSal/README.md

 then fuse (1) the encoded global saliency features resulting from the saliency encoder, (2) the object appearance dissimilarity features, and (3) the normalized object size dissimilarity features.
 We train our saliency decoder on this concatenated feature set.
-We supervise the training with a KLD loss between the predicted saliency map and the ground-truth one
+We supervise the training with a KLD loss between the predicted saliency map and the ground-truth one.

 1. Install pytorch,torchvision
 2. Install apex